enriqc3/CMPS-3240-Fib-x86/README.md

 }
 ```

+### Example: `if` and `else`

 Today we will learn how to implement these in x86.
-Jumping consists of two steps:
+In x86, jumping consists of the following logic:

+0. As a 0-th step, the compiler reorganizes `expr` so that the RHS is 0.
+Some examples: `a = b` is converted to `a - b = 0`, or `c < y` is converted to `c - y < 0`.
-1. Evaluate the expression `expr`.
-In x86, this is the `cmp` x86 command.
-Two arguments are compared to each other.
+1. Evaluate the expression `expr`, which is now a subtraction operation.
+This is x86's `cmp` command.
-2. Based on the result of the expression, go to a specific line in the code.
-Recall that we can label specific lines in x86 assembly code with an identifier.
+2. Use `j` to jump if the result is greater, less, less than, equal to, etc. This is x86's `j` command, and it has a suffix based on the operation.
+For example, `jg` is jump if `expr` is greater than 0.
+If true, go to a specific line in the code.
+Recall that we can label specific lines in x86 assembly code with an identifier, and this is how we implement jumps.
+3. If the evaluation was untrue, the code just falls through and executed the lines of code immidiately following the `j` command.

 Here is an example in x86: